SixArm/swagger-starter/README.md

 # Swagger Starter Kit

-This Swagger Starter Kit is a simple way to share a Swagger API specification file, and also make it interactive.
+Swagger Starter Kit is a simple way to share a Swagger API specification file.

+This project is based on the Swagger UI project.

+See the `examples` directory for simple examples of Swagger specification files using YAML and JSON.

 ## Create a Swagger file

-1. Create a Swagger file any way you like.
+Create a Swagger file any way you like:

-  * See the `examples` directory for simple examples.

   * You can name the file anything you want.
-A convention is to name the file `swagger.yaml` or `swagger.json`.
+Convention is `swagger.yaml` or `swagger.json`.

-  * You can create the file by using any editor to write YAML or JSON, or you can create the file by using the [Swagger Code Generator](https://github.com/swagger-api/swagger-codegen/blob/master/README.md) or similar tool.
+  * You can create the file by using any editor to write YAML or JSON.

+  * If you want more power, try the [Swagger Code Generator](https://github.com/swagger-api/swagger-codegen/blob/master/README.md).

-2. Put the file anywhere on the web.
+Put the file anywhere on the web:

-  * We typically put the file at the top level of a site, such as `http://example.com/swagger.json`.
+  * We typically put the file at the top of a site, such as `http://example.com/swagger.json`.

   * Browse to the URL.
 This verifies the file is readable by your web browser.